jdc-projects/portfolio-website/frontend/app/intro.md

 ## Technology Architecture Consultant

-I'm a technology generalist with experience of solution architecture, software and devops engineering, and electronic design.
+I'm a quick-learning and adaptable generalist with experience of solution architecture, devops and infrastructure engineering, and software development.